flovan/headstart/README.md

-# Headstart 0.2
+# Headstart Lite 0.2

-####A front-end boilerplate for  web apps and platforms.
+####A front-end boilerplate

 In this time of automated workflows, I take pleasure in *hand-gardening* this project.
-This is the grown-up version of my personal boilerplate (now [branched](http://github.com/flovan/Headstart-0.2/tree/lite) as 'lite').

 ### HTML

-Headstart provides you with a solid HTML foundation, based on the [HTML5 Boilerplate](http://html5boilerplate.com), but extended with *those things you always end up needing*.
+Headstart Lite provides you with a solid HTML foundation, based on the [HTML5 Boilerplate](http://html5boilerplate.com), but extended with *those things you always end up needing*.

 It also includes bits and pieces of Gwen Vanhee's [Boilerplate](https://github.com/gwenvanhee/Boilerplate-0.2)